raphael-group/netmix/README.md

     C    3

 ### Output
-NetMix reports a set of nodes that define the maximum-weight connected subgraph using our likelihood-based node scores.
+NetMix reports a set of nodes that define the maximum-weight connected subgraph using our node scores.
 For example, the following example defines the set of nodes `B` and `C`, where each line in the output file is a node:

     B
     C